Thien260102/BookShop_Management_System/README.md

   * Nguyen Bui Duc Kien: UI
   * Huynh Minh Quan: Developer

 ## Using Winform and 3-Layer Architecture to make it.
+Adapting Singleton pattern into Data Access Layer.